-- 2017 Developer Fees.
-These fees compensate developers for the time, compliance requirements, and risks associated with developing affordable housing and can account for a substantial portion of a development's softs costs.
+- 2016 Minnesota Housing's Design and Construction Standards.
+As part of our annual preparation for the consolidated RFP, we review these standards.
+During 2016, we specifically reviewed the standards with an emphasis on cost containment.
+We focused on reducing lifecycle costs (which includes ongoing maintenance, repair, and utility costs), not just upfront development costs.
+Specifically, we surveyed architects, general contractors, and developers who work on the developments that we finance about the standards and costs.
+We received 66 responses.
+Based on the feedback, we made several design changes that should reduce costs.
+For example, we clarified that a separate dining room is not required in units with two or more bedrooms but that a dining area (or eat in kitchen) is sufficient.
+Each of the changes to the standards will unlikely result in significant savings, but they are more examples of small savings that can lead to larger savings when combined with each other over time. - requirements, and risks associated with developing affordable housing and can account for a substantial portion of a development's softs costs.
 The maximum developer fee that Minnesota Housing allows is 15 percent of TDC for the first 50 units and 8 percent for additional units.
 In 2017, we assessed our fees and found that they are consistent with other states and that the average fee taken by our developers is 7 percent of TDC, well below our maximum.
 Given our cost containment incentives, it appears that developers are typically taking the minimum fee that still allows the deal to work for them.
 If developers applying for tax credits take a higher fee, their applications will be less competitive in a highly competitive process, particularly for 9% tax credits.
-Based on this analysis, we decided not to adjust our developer fee structure at this time, but it is an area that we will continue to assess given the size of these costs. - 2018 Governor's Task Force on Housing.
+Based on this analysis, we decided not to adjust our developer fee structure at this time, but it is an area that we will continue to assess given the size of these costs. - 2018 Housing Task Force.
 Minnesota Housing was a lead sponsor of the Task Force, providing much of the staff support.
 The cost of developing housing was a primary issue addressed by the Task Force, which made several cost-related recommendations, including: - Position Minnesota as a national leader in the advancement of housing innovation and technology, which should increase the efficiency and productivity of developing housing and reduce the costs. - Grow the pool of talent in Minnesota's building trades to enable the sector to meet current and future demand, which should address the current shortage of skilled labor. - Create a statewide review panel to evaluate regulations related to building standards, land use, and environmental stewardship for their impact on housing affordability.

-While these actions are largely outside the scope of our work, they will directly impact the cost of the housing that we finance, and we support their advancement.
+While these actions are largely outside the scope of our work, they will directly impact the cost of the housing that we finance.